8ta4/blog/drafts/I turned "Founding Sales" into an Interactive Q&A.md

-I turned "Founding Sales" into an Interactive Q&A

 I've been reading the book [Founding Sales](https://www.foundingsales.com).
 I decided to turn the first chapter into an interactive Q&A format using a Chrome extension I built.
 This extension will prompt you with yes/no questions as you read the actual text—revealing the answers only after you answer.

 Here's a sample of the Q&A style: